Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: March 24, 2026

-Would require registered sex offenders to register drone ownership with Illinois State Police.
+Proposes requirement for registered sex offenders to register drone ownership with Illinois State Police, similar to other monitoring/registration obligations.

 Last action: April 17, 2026